What can you expect on the horizon regarding Human Resources job trends for 2023 and beyond?

 Continued salary growth

-The global Human Resource Management sector is predicted to be worth $30 billion by 2025.
-Entry-level HR professionals in Australia can expect a starting salary of $56,000, rising to $90,000 within five years (on average).
-However, you’ll need and the right qualifications to get there beginning with a Diploma of Human Resource Management (BSB50320).
+The global Human Resource Management sector is predicted to be worth $56.15 billion by 2030.
+Entry-level HR professionals in Australia can expect a starting salary of $65,000, with job growth projected at 6% over the next 5 years.
+However, you’ll need the right qualifications to get there, beginning with a Certificate IV in Human Resource Management (BSB40420).

 Be trustworthy to attract young talent

 Historically, Human Resources practices were built around an assumption of trust: trust in the boss, the process, and technology.
 Unfortunately, that’s not always the case.
 Changing jobs is now more normal than not, and young workers are leading the way.
 Millennials (born from 1981 to 1996) change jobs at a rate three times that of their older colleagues.

 46% of job seekers say that company culture is at the forefront of their decision about whether to apply for a job.
 Then it’s no surprise that companies with a reputation for having their workers’ trust are going to be attractive to a prospective employee.

 With Gen Z predicted to make up 27% of the workforce by 2025, it’s also important to understand their unique set of needs and wants in their workplace.
 This generation values salary less than all the generations before it – instead placing more importance on work/life balance.
 A good HR manager will know what companies need to offer to attract this younger talent.